-A Healthcare MBA degree from Loyola University Chicago’s Quinlan School of Business is explicitly designed to help healthcare professionals achieve leadership skills appropriate for a variety of settings.
+A Healthcare MBA degree from Loyola University Chicago’s Quinlan School of Business is specifically designed to help healthcare professionals achieve business knowledge and leadership skills appropriate for a variety of settings.

 The rigorous coursework has been optimized to meet six essential competencies.
 These competencies are applicable across the board and are relevant to numerous healthcare settings:

-Healthcare business knowledge and skills: Correlate the interrelationship of critical issues impacting all segments of the industry
+Healthcare business knowledge and skills: Understand and correlate the interrelationship of the various factors impacting all segments of the industry

-Critical decision making: Critically analyze business problems and formulate evidence-based business decisions
+Critical decision making: Critically define and analyze business problems and formulate data- and information-driven business decisions

 Ethics and responsible leadership: Understand the responsibility leaders have to all stakeholders and the application of ethical principles to business practices

-Team member effectiveness: Successfully participate in and lead a team to complete group projects
+Team member effectiveness: Successfully participate in and lead multi-functional team projects

-Oral and written communications: Proficiency in various forms of business communications
+Business communications: Demonstrate proficiency in the various forms of communications

 Leadership: Model the characteristics and skills of visionary leaders